Fred Cook (Australian footballer, born 1947): Legacy

 Cook's success was largely attributed to his marking: he was widely regarded as being one of the strongest and safest marks in the game, even in his early years at Footscray.
 Through the peak of his career, he was also one of the game's fastest sprinters over a short distance, giving him an advantage as a leading forward.

 However, somewhat ironically for the VFA's all-time leading goalkicker, he was a poor kick for goal, and many observers commented that he could have kicked many more goals, and perhaps even have become the first man to kick 200 goals in a season, if he'd been a more accurate goalkicker; but, his marking was so dominant and generated so many set shots from close range that it made up for his inaccuracy.

-In 2014, the Lorimer St end of North Port Oval was renamed the Cook End in honour of Cook's goalkicking achievements for Port Melbourne.
+In 2014, the Lorimer Street end of North Port Oval was renamed the Cook End in honour of Cook's goalkicking achievements for Port Melbourne.

-VFA games discrepancy
+VFA career statistics discrepancy

-Cook's VFA career record is variously listed as 300, 305 or 309 games and 1336, 1364 or 1394 goals, and his Port Melbourne totals listed as 253, 258 or 262 games and 1210, 1238 or 1268 goals.
+Cook's VFA career record is variously listed as 300, 304, 305 or 309 games and 1336, 1364, 1366, or 1394 goals, and his Port Melbourne totals listed as 253, 257, 258 or 262 games and 1210, 1238, 1240 or 1268 goals.

-The discrepancy comes from whether or not senior but non-premiership games from 1977 and 1978 are included:
+This discrepancy comes from whether or not senior but non-premiership games from 1977 and 1978 are included: